Trump announces grisly death of Islamic State leader Baghdadi during U.S. raid

 “Last night the United States brought the world’s No.1 terrorist leader to justice,” Trump said in extended remarks describing the raid.

+Esper said two U.S. forces suffered minor injuries during the operation but have already returned to duty.
+Trump said a military dog was wounded.

+A U.S. official, speaking on condition of anonymity, said the operation was staged from an airbase in western Iraq.

-The death of Baghdadi was an important win for Trump weeks after his sudden decision to withdraw U.S. troops from Syria sparked a wave of harsh criticism, including from fellow Republicans, that the move would lead to a resurgence of Islamic State.
+The death of Baghdadi was an important win for Trump weeks after his sudden decision to withdraw U.S. troops from Syria sparked a wave of harsh criticism, including from fellow Republicans, that the move would lead to a resurgence of Islamic State, which is also known as ISIS.

 “The thug who tried so hard to intimidate others spent his last moments in utter fear, panic and dread, terrified of the American forces coming down on him,” Trump said.